bmt26/InstagramClonePart2/README.md

 - [ ] Show the username and creation time for each post.
 - [ ] User can tap a post to view post details, including timestamp and caption.
 - [X] User Profiles
-- - [X] Allow the logged in user to add a profile photo
+- - [X] Allow the logged-in user to add a profile photo
 - - [X] Display the profile photo with each post
 - - [ ] Tapping on a post's username or profile photo goes to that user's profile page and shows a grid view of the user's posts
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [ ] User can like a post and see the number of likes for each post in the post details screen.

 The following **additional** features are implemented: